Wh1ter0sEo4/SimpleFacebookPhishingPage/README.md

 ```

 Once all steps are done and no errors are shown, you can head over to http://localhost if you're hosting it locally or your remote machine's IP/Domain.
+Submitted passwords will be printed in the console and logged into a file called "pass.txt".

 DO NOT USE THIS TOOL TO FARM ACTUAL ACCOUNT CREDENTIALS, IT'S MADE STRICTLY FOR EDUCATIONAL & EXPERIMENTAL REASONS.
 I, THE CREATOR OF THIS TOOL, AM NOT RESPONSABLE FOR ANY DAMAGE YOU MAY CAUSE.